Smev1/ESPHOME_IR/README.md

 - **Debugging:** Use the ESPHome logger to confirm button presses are being triggered.

 ---
+##Case

+Additonally there is a case available in the releases page and on nexprint

+---

 ## File Structure
 ├── README.md # This file